Robert L. Curry

 Kerri contributed to the Pennsylvania part of the Black-capped / Carolina Chickadee project.
 She focused on decreased hatching success resulting from hybridization, and on parentage patterns that could obscure the story.
 Her work involved field study of nesting success, analysis of microsatellite DNA, and PCR-based methods for sexing nestlings.
 Kerri received her Ph.D. from the School of Natural Resources at the University of Vermont in 2006.
 She is currently a post-doctoral fellow in Conservation Biology at the College of William & Mary.

 Sean completed his thesis project on genetics and morphology of hybridizing Black-capped Chickadees (Poecile atricapilla) and Carolina Chickadees (P. carolinensis) in southeastern Pennsylvania.
 He focused on developing PCR-based methods for determining the genetic status of birds adjacent to, and within, the contact zone.
-Sean recently received his PhD from the Department of Ecology and Evolutionary Biology at Cornell University, working under the direction of Dr. Richard Harrison.
+Sean received his PhD from the Department of Ecology and Evolutionary Biology at Cornell University, working under the direction of Dr. Richard Harrison.
+He is now an Assistant Professor at Boston University.
 Sean received his Ph.D. from Cornell University in 2004.
-He is currently an Assistant Professor in the Department of Biology at Lehigh University.
+He is currently an Associate Professor in the Department of Biology at Boston University.

 • Liz Borst (1998)